 RoadRunneR Lamy ↔ Santa Fe shuttle pricing

 The unscheduled (on the spot) and pre-scheduled (via Amtrak) pricing is the same: $40.
 This can of course change at any moment.
-You will not save any money by just showing up and paying “cash” for the Lamy-Santa Fe shuttle–and you might get left behind with a very expensive taxi ride, if you can get a taxi.
+You will not save any money by just showing up and paying “cash” for the Lamy-Santa Fe shuttle.
+You might get left behind with a very expensive taxi ride, if you can get a taxi since there’s no cell phone service at Lamy station.

 Amtrak Lamy-Santa Fe shuttle family price